ansys/grantami-jobqueue/README.rst

 ------------
 .. readme_software_requirements

-To use the ``ansys.grantami.jobqueue`` package you must have access to a Granta MI 2024 R2 deployment.
+To use PyGranta JobQueue you must have access to a Granta MI 2024 R2 deployment.

-The ``ansys.grantami.jobqueue`` package currently supports Python from version 3.9 to version 3.12.
+The ``ansys.grantami.jobqueue`` package currently supports Python version 3.9 through 3.12.

 .. readme_software_requirements_end